atick-faisal/label-studio/docs/source/tutorials/yolo.md

    </View>

 3. **Mapping Instructions:**
-   - Map the labels from the Label Studio config to the closest matching ML model labels as follows:
+   - Map the labels from the Annotation Hub config to the closest matching ML model labels as follows:
      1. Use the `value` attribute from each `<Choice>` tag to identify the label.
      2. Find all similar and relevant labels from the ML model corresponding to each `<Choice>` label.
      3. Add a `predicted_values="<relevant_label1_from_ml_model>,<relevant_label2_from_ml_model>"` attribute inside each `<Choice>` tag using only labels from the ML model.